freebasic/fbfrog/readme.txt

 To do:

+- hAddTextToken() could accidentially look up comment/string bodies in the keyword table, then produce the wrong token?

+- hRemoveOuterDIVIDERs() crashes if there's just one DIVIDER in the AST (.h file with just a newline)

 - Must do automated formatting of macro bodies in emitter now that TK_SPACE is gone
+- Macro bodies should be emitted as FB text, not C text

 - Add preset files, *.txt with FB-like syntax
     - Working on/adding/sharing presets becomes easier because fbfrog itself